Chart Color Schemes

 Lakelands is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Lakelands, as evaluated at the latest Census, comprised 99.7% houses and 0.3% other dwellings.
-In comparison, Perth metro had 85.0% houses and 15.0% other dwellings.
-Home ownership in Lakelands was 20.6%, with mortgaged dwellings at 55.9% and rented ones at 23.5%.
-The median monthly mortgage repayment in the area was $1,750, higher than Perth metro's average of $1,733.
-The median weekly rent figure in Lakelands was $350, compared to Perth metro's $300.
-Nationally, Lakelands' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The dwelling structure in Lakelands, as per the latest Census, consisted of 99.7% houses and 0.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 85.0% houses and 15.0% other dwellings.
+Home ownership in Lakelands was at 20.6%, with mortgaged dwellings at 55.9% and rented ones at 23.5%.
+The median monthly mortgage repayment in the area was $1,750, while the median weekly rent was $350.
+Nationally, Lakelands's mortgage repayments were lower than the Australian average of $1,863, with rents being less than the national figure of $375.

 Frequently Asked Questions - Housing